Charles M. Berger

-Charles Martin Berger (1936–2008) was a business executive who created several well-known advertising campaigns for Heinz ketchup.
+Charles Martin Berger (May 2, 1936 – December 6, 2008) was an American business executive who created several well-known advertising campaigns for Heinz ketchup.
 He worked for Heinz for 32 years before moving on to become CEO of Scotts Miracle-Gro Company.
 Berger died in 2008 at the age of 72 after a protracted illness.

 Education and early career

-Berger was born in 1936 in Wilkes-Barre, Pennsylvania to Edward and Sadie Berger.
+Berger was born in 1936 in Wilkes-Barre, Pennsylvania, to Edward and Sadie Berger.
 He attended Princeton University where he graduated in 1958 and Harvard Business School where he earned his M.B.A. in 1960.
-His father owned a drugstore in Scranton, Pennsylvania where it is said he learned about the power of branding.
+His father owned a drugstore in Scranton, Pennsylvania, where it is said he learned about the power of branding.
 Berger started his career at Procter & Gamble in 1960 before being offered a position by Heinz in 1964.

 Heinz

 Berger was behind the Heinz ketchup marketing campaign that touted the ketchup as being thick and having slow pouring qualities.
 Advertisements included "the ketchup race" from 1964 and "the slowest ketchup in the West."
 The commercials showed Heinz being poured from bottles, racing its competitors to see which was thicker.
 They became one of Heinz's most popular marketing campaigns and were played during Super Bowl V in 1971.
 The campaigns also spun into the 1970s Heinz "Anticipation" commercials that used a hit song by Carly Simon.

 Heinz Chairman and CEO William R. Johnson credited Berger for Heinz success with ketchup by stating that Berger's marketing ideas allowed "Heinz to break out of a tie and gain permanent leadership in ketchup."
 Berger worked for Heinz for 32 years and was in charge of Heinz's operations in India before leaving to become CEO at The Scotts Miracle-Gro Company in 1996.

 While at Heinz, Berger held numerous positions.
 In 1970, he became the head of marketing for Heinz's British division.
 From 1972 to 1979, Charles ran Plasmon, Heinz’s Italian division.
 In 1980, Berger became president of Heinz's Weight Watchers division, where he doubled revenue by expanding its supermarket offerings and turned it into Heinz's fastest-growing division.